What is the difference between physician assisted suicide and euthanasia?

 According to this organization, in the case of euthanasia it is the medical staff who administers the drug that causes the death of the patient, while in physician assisted suicide it is the patient who self-administers the medication, yes, the foundation clarifies, with the advice of expert and authorized personnel.

-With the Court’s decision, the Criminal Code eliminates the punishment for people who help “put an end to intense suffering from bodily injury or serious and incurable disease”, which was sanctioned with a sentence that could extend between 16 and 36 months in prison.
+With the Court’s decision, the Criminal Code eliminates the punishment for people who help “put an end to intense suffering from bodily injury or serious and incurable disease”, which was sanctioned with a sentence that might extend between 16 and 36 months in prison.

 However, these procedures must be carried out strictly under medical protection.
 Otherwise, assisted suicide will continue to be punished with between 32 and 108 months in prison.